RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 Look through the GitHub issues for bugs or problems that other users are having.
 If you're having a problem yourself, feel free to contribute a fix for us to review.

-### Add e2e test to monorepo

-We would like to prevent all the bugs from happening, but it is impossible.
-However, we can build strong e2e test which will make sure we are well aware of the problems and functionalities keep on working as expected.
-As we integrate more and more plugins, more and more tests will be needed.
-Contribute by writing some following guidelines in [E2E Tests](https://github.com/RoadieHQ/roadie-backstage-plugins/blob/main/E2E.md).

 ### Submit feedback

 The best way to send feedback is to file [an issue](https://github.com/RoadieHQ/roadie-backstage-plugins/issues/new).